EmmanuelOga/plangs2/packages/languist/README.md

 This package has tools to match Plangs data against both [languish](https://github.com/tjpalmer/languish) and [github-linguist](https://github.com/github-linguist/linguist) hence: `Languist` :-).

-This package also contains code that can turn an NPlang instance into Plangs code that can create that instance.
+This package also contains code that can turn an VPlang instance into Plangs code that can create that instance.
 This is useful in the following kind of workflow:

 * Load all definitions.
 * Massage the data.